 - download this draft so it can have Google Play’s signature.

-This procedure may be needed because when you submit your app on Google Play, it may automatically get signed by them and you may not have access to this signature (which they call the “App signing key”).
+This procedure may be needed because when you submit your app on Google Play, it may automatically get signed by Google and you may not have access to this signature (which they call the “App signing key”).
 For more information about this topic, click here.

 If your app has the Google Play signature, please follow the steps below to download the APK with the Google Play signature and upload it onto our platform: